la-bomba-studio/hesty-contract/README.md

 all funds must be able to be claimed back by investors including all the fees charged.

-NOTE: All this fees can change in the future.
+NOTE: All these fees can change in the future.

 ## Hesty Smart Contracts v0.1

+## Hesty Constants (contracts/Constants.sol)

+A very simple smart contract that stores all the

-## Hesty Token Factory
+## Hesty Token Factory (contracts/TokenFactory.sol)

 TokenFactory is a smart contract that manages the issuance of tokens that are representatives of properties on sale in the Hesty platform.

-## Hesty Router
+## Hesty Router (contracts/HestyRouter.sol)

 Dedicated Smart Contract that is responsible to manage funds and operations done off chain.
 Due to regulatory reasons we can never have the control of move funds directly, so we need